-Professor and Chair, Research Theme in Translational Social Science and Health Equity, UCLA David Geffen School of Medicine
+Professor and Chair, Research Theme in Translational Social Science and Health Equity, and Associate Director, Center for Social Medicine, UCLA David Geffen School of Medicine

 Eugenia C. South, MD, MSHP (moderator)

-Associate Professor, Medical Ethics and Health Policy and Faculty Director, Urban Health Lab, Perelman School of Medicine
+Assistant Professor, Emergency Medicine, and Faculty Director, Urban Health Lab, Perelman School of Medicine

 TO JOIN, PLEASE SELECT FROM THE FOLLOWING OPTIONS: